suncoast-devs/joint-training-curriculum-.net/Required_Software.md

 #### Why

-We will be using this to run our scripts and as well as installing needed packages.
-THis will be more useful as we continue deeper in JavaScript
+We will be using this to run our scripts and as well as installing packages.
+This will be more useful the more we dive deeper in JavaScript

 #### How